dddrrreee/cs49n-20spr/labs/4-hall-effect/PRELAB.md

 ### Review Exercises

 You may have to do some google searching to find the answers to the prelab exercise for this week, but despair not!
-This is probably the most circuit-ey the class will get, and knowing how to find a good instructional youtube video is a helpful sill.
+This is probably the most circuit-ey the class will get, and knowing how to find a good instructional youtube video is a helpful skill.

 1) For GPIO pins, what is a pulldown/pullup?
 What does "setting" a pin as pulldown or pullup achieve?
 If you don't know, do some research online - as mentioned before, a lot of this class is driven by you and your ability to figure out how to use stuff based off of online data sheets.